 When the AC supply is disconnected from the stationary stator, the DC supply is fed to the stator winding.
 The DC supply produces a magnetic field that travels through the air gap and links to the rotor conductors.
 As the rotor is rotating at the moment of switching off the AC supply, the voltage induced in the rotor conductor leads the flow of electric current through the short-circuited conductors of the rotor.

-The stator winding connected in a different configuration with DC supply produces the magnetic field for braking torque.
-The magnitude of the torque depends on the magnitude of DC current and the stator winding configuration.
+The stator winding connected in a different configuration with a DC supply produces the magnetic field for braking torque.
+The magnitude of the torque depends on the magnitude of DC and the stator winding configuration.